woernerm/fluent_anvil_copy/README.md

 `my_validator(value, default, *args, **kwargs)`?
 This depends on what you want to do in case validation fails.
 If you just want to display a message, call the validator.
-If you want to do several things at once like showing the message and changing the role of a component (e.g. to highlight the text box for which validation failed), use `my_validator.validate(value, *args, **kwargs)` in a try...except block as shown in the first example.
+If you want to do several things at once like showing the message and changing the role of a component (e.g., to highlight the text box for which validation failed), use `my_validator.validate(value, *args, **kwargs)` in a try...except block as shown in the first example.